 - Rating: 5

 The lengthy Arroyo Trabuco Trail in Orange County stretches from O’Neill Regional Park more than eight miles south to Crown Valley Parkway, where it continues as the Ladera Ridge Trail.
-Its gentle grade makes it popular with mountain bikers (keep an eye out for them) but for hikers, the distance can be prohibitive for day hikers.
+Its gentle grade makes it popular with mountain bikers (keep an eye out for them) but the distance can be prohibitive for day hikers.
 Doing the entire trail as a point-to-point is an option for those who can set up the necessary shuttle.
 The 2.5-mile segment from Oso Parkway to the Portola Monument is an enjoyable day hike that can easily be done in a few hours, a good choice for solo hikers.
 Much of the route is shaded and there’s likely to be running water well into the summer, making it a good hike to keep in mind on hot days (although early starts are still best).

 From the shopping center, follow Oso Parkway a short distance to a gated service road (signed for O.C.
 Parks).
 Follow the paved road down into the canyon, joining the Arroyo Trabuco Trail at 0.2 miles.
 This less-than-inspiring beginning is soon forgotten as you head north on the Arroyo Trabuco Trail, crossing under Oso Parkway and entering a thick woodland of oaks, sycamores, willows and a few wild palms.
 Other than the occasional overhead power line and faint traffic noise from Oso Parkway and Antonio Parkway, there are few signs of the outside world.